 NO LOOSE REFUSE IS TO BE PLACED IN THE BINS.

 Please leave the site in a state fit for the next guests – since our volunteers DO NOT clean or visit between guests.
 Whilst there is a vacuum cleaner in the House and brushes/mops/buckets in the House, Annex and Campblock , you will need your own cleaning cloths and products.

 You will be issued with a ‘Site Leaving Checklist’ to assist you.

-On production of your Keycard, your keys can be collected from the Keyholder as detailed in your instructions.
-They should be returned to the Keyholder at the end of your visit.
+After your balance payment is made, you will be issued with a code and your keys can be obtained from the Keysafe on site as detailed in your instructions.
+Keys should be returned to the Keysafe at the end of your visit.

 The site is near the end of a three-mile road West from the village of Trefriw.

 If approaching from Betws y Coed or Llanrwst, turn left immediately after the bridge in Trefriw and stay on the road leading to Llyn Crafnant.
 The road is extremely steep for the first part in the village but then winds through farms and woodland, climbing steadily until you reach Llyn Crafnant.
 The road continues alongside the lake until you pass the café and then a small converted chapel – Cornel is then 50m on the right, down through a metal gate with our red sign.

 The road is narrow and winding, suitable for vehicles up to small/medium vans and mini-buses but does require users to be able to reverse if necessary to allow oncoming traffic to pass.